 This moniker means "king, ruler" in Arabic, so it's ideal if you're looking for a regal title for your little one.
-Fun fact: It actually is given as a name to royalty in Arabic countries, including leaders of provinces and caliphs.
+Fun fact: It is actually given as a name to royalty in Arabic countries, including leaders of provinces and caliphs.
 Actor Omar Epps bestowed this name upon his son.

 This name has a serious ring to it.
 It comes from the Arabic word "salima," which translates to "to be safe" or "to be unharmed."
-The moniker has become seriously more fashionable with the rise in popularity of Mexican actress Salma Hayek.
+The moniker has become more fashionable with the rise in popularity of Mexican actress Salma Hayek.

 If you're searching for a title with tons of flair, then look no further.
 Laila comes from an Arabic word that translates to "night, holy."
 Fun fact: Members of the indigenous Sami tribe in Finland use this moniker instead of the Scandinavian name Helga.

 This name goes back in history—one of the most well-known people with this title was Nādir Shāh, a powerful Iranian ruler from the 1700s.
-The strong moniker translates from an Arabic word, meaning "rare, precious."
+The strong moniker translates from an Arabic word meaning "rare, precious."

 Given their beauty and background, these Arabic baby names are definitely worth your consideration.